Skin Care

 the intracellular matrix, the collagen and elastin layer that helps hold skin tissue together.

-When this layer begins to break apart, it becomes more difficult for skin to hold in moisture.
+When this layer breaks apart, it becomes more difficult for the skin to retain moisture.

 As moisture escapes, skin becomes drier.

-Other causes of dry skin include climates that are arid, windy and dry.
-Use of harsh soaps and
+Other causes of dry skin include arid, windy, and dry climates.
+The use of harsh soaps and

 skin.
 Genetics plays a role as well.